Etsuko Mita

 Etsuko Mita (三田英津子, Mita Etsuko) is a Japanese retired professional wrestler.
 She formed a successful tag team with her partner Mima Shimoda as Las Cachorras Orientales (Spanish for "The Oriental Bitches"; which was originally a trio with Akira Hokuto) and Toshiyo Yamada as Dream Orca.
-She is credited as the innovator of the Death Valley Driver.
+She is credited as the creator of the Death Valley Driver.
 Mita retired on November 1, 2009, defeating former tag team partner Makoto in her final singles match and teaming with Mima Shimoda in a loss against Kyoko Inoue and Nanae Takahashi in her final tag team match.

-Career
+Professional wrestling career

+Early career (1987-1992)

 Etsuko Mita debuted on July 31, 1987 against Chiaki Ishikawa and on August 5, 1987, she fought against her debuting future partner, Mima Shimoda.
 She was part of the 1987 All Japan Women's Pro-Wrestling debut class that included Manami Toyota, Toshiyo Yamada and Mima Shimoda.
 She teamed with Toshiyo Yamada early on, forming "Dream Orca".
 On June 14, 1989, Mita captured the AJW Tag Team Championship with Toshiyo Yamada, but the team had to vacate the titles in March 1990 when Yamada was injured.

 On November 14, 1990 at Wrestle Marinepiad '90, Mita and Shimoda, prior to becoming LCO captured the AJW Tag Team Championship from the "Honey Wings" of Mika Takahashi and Kaoru.
 The reign lasted until April 21, 1991, when they were defeated by Esther and Cynthia Moreno at AJW St. Battle Day Part 2.
 This was Mita and Shimoda's only AJW Tag Team Championship together.

 By 1991, Mita started teaming with Manami Toyota to form the "Mint Showers".
 While the team did not have much success in-ring, on November 21, 1991, they released a single together called, "TIME TO GO", which was on the same record as Takako Inoue's "Door of Miracle" song.
 The Mint Showers teamed up together for Tag League the Best 1991 in October 1991, but finished near the bottom of the standings.